zenthiccc/notism/README.md

 ## Description

-Full Stack App using MERN (Mongo, Express, React, Node) Stack used to create notes and store them in to your own account.
+Full Stack App using MERN (Mongo, Express, React, Node) Stack used to create notes and store them in to your own account !

 ## Instructions